UniverseCitiz3n/UniverseCitiz3n.github.io/_posts/2021-08-27-Edge-allowed-cookies.md

 ![7]({{ site.url }}{{ site.baseurl }}/assets/images/posts/2021-08-28-Edge/7.png)

-Now what do you want to with `Value` ??
+Now what should I do with `Value` ??

 I've created policy with a few urls using `Settings catalog` and applied them to the device.
 Then I took a look at the events from DeviceManagement-Enterprise-Diagnostics-Provider and found out that `value` should look like